Xceptance/xlt-documentation/content/en/xtc/loadtesting/180-reports.md

 {{< /image >}}

 ### Downloading Results

 To download a report to your local machine, click _Download_ in the report's context menu.
 You will get a .tar.gz archive containing the complete load test report including all the result browsers that the report links to.

+Even if a load test report can already be viewed, the corresponding report archive might not be available for download yet.
+The related context menu item is disabled until the report archive is uploaded completely.

 ## Deleting a Report

 Finally, if you don't need a generated report any longer, you may want to delete it to save storage space.
 To do this, just click _Delete_ in the report's context menu.
 You will be prompted to confirm that you really want to delete the report.

 {{% warning notitle %}}